GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 - **Sadness**: Linked to loss or disappointment, characterized by lowered energy.
 - **Surprise**: Prompted by unexpected events, facilitating rapid attention shifts with widened eyes and raised eyebrows.

 Ekman’s studies demonstrated that these emotions are universally recognized through facial expressions, even in cultures isolated from global influences.
-For instance, widened eyes and raised eyebrows universally signal surprise, while smiles denote happiness.
 This universality suggests a biological basis for basic emotions, enabling effective nonverbal communication.

 ### 1.1.3.
 The Circumplex Model: Valence and Arousal